 Accept that you don’t have to do or know everything all the time

 Amid this challenging time, parents are not expected to take the place of their children’s teacher.
 Sometimes, it’s best to recruit the help of a tutor.
 For some tutors, tailoring lessons to accommodate different learners and curricula is what they do as a full-time job.
-Parents should first communicate with their children’s teachers to find out where they left off in the curriculum, if there are any homework, and other activities to keep their children engaged and staying sharp until school resumes.
+Parents should first communicate with their children’s teachers to find out where they left off in the curriculum if there is any homework, and other activities to keep their children engaged and staying sharp until school resumes.
 Then, parents can communicate with their children’s tutors and come up with a personalized lesson plan.
-It’s also wise to ask tutors to create a progress report, this will not only help monitor children’s growth, but also motivate them as they see improvement every week.
+It’s also wise to ask tutors to create a progress report, this will not only help monitor children’s growth but also motivate them as they see improvement every week.
 Find affordable and top-rated tutors on the TutorOcean platform and get help 24/7.

 Tweak their schedules

 Homeschool is just not school.
 Children are accustomed to the school environment, and hence they won’t be as focused.
 So, how can parents help their children to regain focus and be productive?
 Research suggests a simple rule for figuring out how long children can stay focused: Multiply the child’s age by 2-5 minutes.
 For example, if a child is 7 years old, he or she will be to able to focus for 14-35 minutes.
 To maximize productivity and minimize whining, parents should keep their children’s attention span in mind when creating a home study plan.
 In creating a plan, don’t hesitate to enlist the help of a tutor.
 They have plenty of experience when it comes to keeping young children engaged.